CurtisAddinall/PoliigonUnityMapper/README.md

 # PoliigonUnityMapper
-Poliigon texture packs come with a separate Roughness map, while Unity URP expects Smoothness to be sourced from the alpha channel of metal/albedo map.
+Poliigon texture packs come with a separate Roughness map, while Unity URP expects Smoothness, the inverse of Roughness, to be sourced from the alpha channel of metal/albedo map.
 This tool is to convert local Poliigon texture maps into the formats that Unity URP expects.

+It should be noted that the Poliigon [texture guide] (https://help.poliigon.com/en/articles/9612755-poliigon-materials-explained#h_e429ee8ec3) suggests thaat the normal map will need its green channel inverted to work with Unity.
+However this seems to be incorrect.
+Unity now expects normal maps to be provided in OpenGL format (as-is) from Poliigon, and the Unity Engine will handle flipping the coordinates to your target platform.
+In the event that you do end up with a normal map that needs the green channel flipping, this can be done in the Unity Import Settings Swizzle by changing the second color channel from G to 1-G.
+The code in this project for flipping the green channel of normals is left as a reference for any other map types that may need similar alterations.